 Non-extractive financing from the Southern Reparations Loan Fund (SRLF) played a critical role in making it all possible.
 SRLF came into existence in parallel with the RCC; in a way, the two projects needed each other.
 The more we understood about the financing needs of this community-owned enterprise, the more we saw the need for a finance vehicle that was well and truly anchored in the values driving the grocery store project.
 And as SRLF started to take shape under the leadership of folks from the Southern Grassroots Economies Project, the practical business development experience we were gaining in the RCC project provided a much-needed grounding in business pragmatics that kept SRLF from spinning off into idealistic abstraction.

-In our efforts to co-develop the financial cooperative, we spend a fair amount of time trying to organize trustees and staff in other progressive foundations.
+In our efforts to co-develop Seed Commons, we spend a fair amount of time trying to organize trustees and staff in other progressive foundations.
 We’re supporting them to use their positions in their organizations to make field-building grants and investments in this new approach to building a new values-driven, community-based financial commons.
 Folks from aligned foundations and movement groups came together in 2016 to form a kind of “support group” for these efforts that we call Shake the Foundations.
 It’s an informal network comprised of our friends at RSF Social Finance, The Whitman Institute, Libra Foundation, Chorus Foundation, Common Counsel Foundation, EDGE Funders Alliance, Movement Generation, Grassroots Global Justice, Climate Justice Alliance, and The Working World.
 Plus F4DC, of course.
 Shake is trying to help all its funder members “walk the walk,” so we can be more effective in teaching this approach to others in philanthropy.